altf4/SmashBot/Readme.md

 5. If you're using a GameCube Adapter, make sure to install the drivers / confugure the udev rules, as described here: https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin

+6. Install the latest Slippi Gecko Codes.
+You can find them here: https://github.com/project-slippi/slippi-ssbm-asm/blob/master/Output/Netplay/GALE01r2.ini Simply replace your existing `GALE01r2.ini` file with this one.

 6. Apply (at least) the following Gecko Codes in `Properties->Gecko Codes`:
  - `Faster Melee Netplay Settings`
  - `Normal Lag Reduction`
  - `Slippi Recording`

 7. Run `smashbot.py`